statusbits/smartthings/vlc_thing/README.md

 the computer with installed VLC Media Player and a password you have configured during VLC Media Player configuration.
 4. Tap the "Done" button in the upper right corner of the preferences page.
 5. To verify that the **VLC Thing** and the VLC player are configured correctly, tap the "Test" tile below the volume control.
 You should hear a phrase "VLC for SmartThings is brought to you by Statusbits.com."

 Revision History
 ----------------

+**Version 1.2.1.
+Released 07/29/2015**
+* Fixed an issue with truncated sounds when played using Sonos extensions (i.e. playTrackAndRestore, playTrackAndResume, etc.)

 **Version 1.2.0.
 Released 06/28/2015**
 * Fixed Issue #4 (Unable to play text-to-speech on 64-bit Windows).
 * Minor performance improvements.

 **Version 1.1.0.
 Released 11/03/2014**
 * Implemented new 'Speech Synthesis' capability for text-to-speech applications.

 **Version 1.0.1.
 Released 10/05/2014**
 * Fixed Issue #1 - Exception thrown when calling device.playTrackAndRestore().